hosmelq/laravel-anydoc/README.md

 $conversions = Anydoc::conversions();
 ```

-Assertion and filtering callbacks receive a `RecordedConversion` containing its disk, format,
+Assertion and filtering callbacks receive a `RecordedConversion` containing
-input, output type, and source type.
-A conversion is recorded when `markdown()` or `document()` is
+its disk, format, input, output type, and source type.
+A conversion is recorded
-called.
+when `markdown()` or `document()` is called.

 The default fake Markdown response is an empty string.
-Document conversions require a configured
+Document conversions
-`Anydoc\Document` response.
+require a configured `Anydoc\Document` response.

-## Running tests
+## Development

+Run the test suite with:

 ```bash
 composer test